Gravitational lensing for interstellar power transmission: Power transmission

 \subsection{Two lenses: transmission and reception from/to the focal regions}

-Now we consider scenario that involves a two-lens power transmission, where transmitter, is positioned in the focal region of lens 1 at the distance of $z_{\tt t}> R^2_1/2r_{g_1}$ from it, sends a signal toward lens 2 that is separated from lens 1 by the interstellar distance $z_{12}\gg z_{\tt t}$.
-After passing by lens 2, the signal is detected by a receiver positioned in the focal region of lens 2 at the distance of $z_{\tt r}> R^2_2/2r_{g_2}$ from it.
+Now we consider a two-lens power-transmission scenario.
+The transmitter is positioned in the focal region of lens 1 at a distance $z_{\tt t}>R_1^2/(2r_{g_1})$ from it and sends a signal toward lens 2, which is separated from lens 1 by the interstellar distance $z_{12}\gg z_{\tt t}$.
+After passing lens 2, the signal is detected by a receiver positioned in the focal region of lens 2 at a distance $z_{\tt r}>R_2^2/(2r_{g_2})$ from it.
 Analytically, this case is described by solution (\ref{eq:amp-mu2}).

 The power transmission, as outlined above, is characterized by (\ref{eq:powed-l}), where the light amplification is from (\ref{eq:amp-mu2}).
 In this case, we follow the same approach that we used to derive (\ref{eq:powed-l}).
 We may treat the two-lens system in the same manner as we dealt with a single-lens transmission (\ref{eq:powed-l}).
 For that, we realize that when the signal reaches the receiver at the distance of $(z_{\tt t}+z_{12}+z_{\tt r})$, the beam is expanded to a large spot with the radius of $\rho_{**}=(z_{\tt t}+z_{12}+z_{\tt r})(\lambda/d_{\tt t})\simeq z_{12}(\lambda/d_{\tt t})$.
 In addition, while passing by the two-lens system, the light is amplified according to (\ref{eq:amp-mu2}).